Been searching from Amsterdam to Ushuaia for an answer to that burning question? Never fear!

 Yeah you can – talk about a great way to spend your birthday!
 To book with Geckos, you just need to be between 18 and 29 years of age on the first day of your trip with us.
 But if you’re worried about being the oldest person in your group, you can check out our sister company Intrepid Travel.
 They offer over 250 affordable adventures that are run in the same awesome grassroots-style as Geckos.
 Find out more

 It’s all good – your past travel with Geckos will still count towards your loyalty reward.
-In fact, travelling with any of the Intrepid Group brands will bring you one step closer to getting your tenth trip FREE!
-Conditions apply.
+In fact, travelling with any of the Intrepid Group brands will bring you one step closer to getting a legends reward for tenth trip!
 Find out more

 The Galapagos has some pretty strict guidelines around how many boats can enter the National Park; after all, it’s one of the most amazing – and fragile – ecosystems on earth.
 It’s important that they limit the amount of boat traffic into the area, and we support whatever they need to do in order to preserve this incredible part of the world.
 Our Galapagos small group tours are shared with our sister brand Intrepid Travel – we have always worked together on the same boat, in order to reduce any disruption to the region.
 If you’re heading to the Galapagos with us, you’ll probably be joined by some Intrepid travellers aged over 29.